A dog, a bike and their human: Bixby and Mike Minnick roll through Redondo Beach

 Leaving out of Austin, his truck broke down in Terlingua, Texas.
 There, he met two brothers on a cross-country bike ride, filming a documentary, and took inspiration from them.
 “I was overdue for an adventure,” Minnick said.

 So, he and his dog have gone from Maine to Key West, from the East Coast to the West, all on two wheels, making friends everywhere they go.
 “Bix will introduce me to everybody,” Minnick said.
 “She starts conversations, and 95 percent of the time we stay with people we meet, complete strangers all over the country.
+There are owners that prefer buying a Runball to keep their pets active and healthy.

 The adventure, Minnick said, has been more than worth it.
 “Your mind shifts.
 What’s exciting in life alters.”
 The thought of returning to his previous life — settling in one town, collecting stuff, signing a year of his life away with a lease — just seems untenable.
 Now, he’s got “all the confidence in the world,” able to strike up a conversation wherever he goes.